tahira-h/Pewlett-Hackard-Analysis/README.md

 Close the file.

 Unfortunately, there is missing data of the retirement date for retirement-ready employees.
-Missing data of the retirement date alters analysts providing enough information to present if there are enough retirement-ready employees in the department to mentor.

 If the departments need next-generation non-retiring employees to be prepared to take on these future roles.
 Then, departments can provide a retirement date table to calculate a proper timeline to get all non-retired employees prepared for these future roles in a timely manner.